Marcel Pagnol: Later life

 Pagnol appeared before a review committee of the Parisian Comite Regional Interprofessionnel d'Epuration on 27 November 1946 for three charges of collaboration.
 His charges were for adding Philippe Pétain's armistice speech into The Well-Digger's Daughter, allowing La France en Marche, a Vichy propaganda film series, to be processed at his laboratories in Marseille, and distributing a propaganda short about the attack on Mers-el-Kébir.
 Pagnol defended himself as the Germans banned The Well-Digger's Daughter in 1941 and only unbanned it after the Pétain scene was removed and that the Vichy government seized his studios, personnel, and distribution services.
 All charges against him were dismissed on 3 February 1947.
 By that time, Pagnol had restarted his filmmaking career with Naïs.

 Pagnol's second marriage, with actress Jacqueline Pagnol, brought newfound happiness in his private life.
 In 1952, he gave Jacqueline the title role of Manon of the Spring, a two-part, 4-hour long film that he had written especially for her.
-In 1954, the death their daughter Estelle was a tragedy from which he never quite recovered; he stopped making film afterwards.
+In 1954, the death of their daughter Estelle was a tragedy from which he never quite recovered; he stopped making film afterwards.
 Jacqueline's support helped him write his successful books during the following years.

 Pagnol died in Paris on 18 April 1974.
 He is buried in Marseille at the cemetery La Treille, along with his mother, father, brothers, and wife.
 His boyhood friend, David Magnan (Lili des Bellons in the autobiographies), who died at the Second Battle of the Marne in July 1918, is buried nearby.